-8. The prospect of a theory of education is a glorious ideal, and it matters little if we are not able to realise it at once.
-Only we must not look upon the idea as chimerical, nor decry it as a beautiful dream, notwithstanding the difficulties that stand in the way of its realisation.
+8. The prospect of a theory of education is a glorious ideal, and it The theory of matters little if we are not able to realise it at once.
+Only we must education is a not look upon the idea as chimerical, nor decry it as a beautiful dream, notwithstanding the difficulties that stand in the way of its realisation.